Garrett Cooper

-Garrett Nicholas Cooper (born December 25, 1990) is an American professional baseball first baseman for the Miami Marlins of Major League Baseball (MLB).
-He previously played for the New York Yankees.
+Garrett Nicholas Cooper (born December 25, 1990) is an American former professional baseball first baseman and right fielder.
+He played in Major League Baseball (MLB) for the New York Yankees, Miami Marlins, San Diego Padres, Chicago Cubs, and Boston Red Sox.
+Cooper was an All-Star in 2022.

 Early life and education

-Garrett Nicholas Cooper was born on December 25, 1990.
-He was raised in Rancho Palos Verdes, California.
+Garrett Nicholas Cooper was raised in Rancho Palos Verdes, California.
 He attended Loyola High School in Los Angeles.
 As a senior, he hit .397 with four home runs and 25 RBIs.
 After high school, he enrolled and played college baseball at El Camino College and Auburn University.
 In 2013, his senior year at Auburn, he slashed .354/.481/.540 with seven home runs and 37 RBIs in 56 games.

-Minor League career
+Career

 Milwaukee Brewers

 The Milwaukee Brewers selected Cooper in the sixth round of the 2013 Major League Baseball draft.
 He signed and spent 2013 with both the Helena Brewers and the Wisconsin Timber Rattlers, batting a combined .283 with six home runs and 30 RBIs in 48 total games between both teams.
 In 2014, he played for Wisconsin, the AZL Brewers, and the Brevard County Manatees, slashing .262/.347/.390 with four home runs and 27 RBIs between the three clubs, and in 2015, he played for Brevard County and the Biloxi Shuckers, posting a combined .310 with eight home runs and 59 RBIs.
 Cooper spent 2016 with Biloxi and the Colorado Springs Sky Sox where he compiled a .292 batting average with nine home runs, 69 RBIs.
 He began 2017 back with Colorado where he slashed .366/.428/.652 with 17 home runs and 82 RBIs in 75 games.

-Major League career

 New York Yankees

-On July 13, 2017 Cooper was traded to the New York Yankees in exchange for left handed pitcher Tyler Webb.
+On July 13, 2017, the Brewers traded Cooper to the New York Yankees in exchange for left handed pitcher Tyler Webb.
 The Yankees promoted Cooper to the major leagues on July 14, and he made his debut that day against the Boston Red Sox at Fenway Park.
 On July 16, Cooper got his first MLB hit off David Price.
 In 13 games for the Yankees, he batted .326 with five doubles and six RBIs.
 He also spent time with the Trenton Thunder and Scranton/Wilkes-Barre RailRiders while with the Yankees organization.